AlexanderSchuetz97/jni-simple/README.md

     //Variant 1: Variadic up-calls:
     //BE CAREFUL, this method is sensitive to difference between i32/i16/i8 etc.
     //So always specify the type so that it matches the type of the Java Method.
-    //Letting the compiler choose the may or may not work!
+    //Letting the compiler choose the type may or may not work!
     //Passing a different argument than what the Java Method has is UB!
     //A sealed trait ensures that only parameters that the JVM can understand can be passed here
     //So for example accidentally passing a &str to these methods will not compile.